moonnite/Viergewinnt/README.md

 ## How to launch

-- Clone the repo and open the project in IntelliJ IDE.#
+- Clone the repo and open the project in IntelliJ IDE
 - To start the game, run main method of "Game" class